mrvasquez2/CrossplayMinecraft/README.md

        ipconfig getifaddr en1
       Wireless (Wifi):
        ipconfig getifaddr en0
+ It should look something like the picture below.
  ![alt text](https://github.com/mrvasquez2/VanillaServer/blob/main/Pictures/ipconfig.PNG?raw=true)

+It is the same for ipv6 if your network use it.

  To start Phantom:
  ### Example:
 If the Phantom file is in the Downloads folder: